dOpensource/dsiprouter/docs/use-cases.rst

         :align: center

-6. Access your FusionPBX database via ? such as ssh
+6. Access your FusionPBX database via ssh.

 7.Run the command as illustrated in the "Edit your PBX Detail" window as root on the FusionPBX server.
 Replace <ip address> (not including the brackets) with the IP address of the dSIPRouter server you're adding.
 Command line will look simulair to the following picture.
 **NOTE** After you have entered the first two lines of commands you will not see a form of reply.
 If command is entered correctly it will return back to your root line.
 If the command line is incorrect you will receive a "command not found" error message.
 Recheck the command line and IP address.